Brolaw97/RevatureProjects/ProjectTwoREADME.md

 * Upload pictures to profile and posts

 To-do list:
-* Deploy to cloud server using AWS: EC2
+* Do more testing
-* Implement Picture storing/sharing using AWS: S3
+* Make a working search functionality

 ## Getting Started